 To complete your purchase, you'll verify yourself in a different way and probably more often.

 This is so we know it's really you making the payment.

-We will send you a verification code to the UK mobile number or email address you have registered with us.
-You'll need to input your code when banking or shopping online to confirm it's you.
+We will send a verification code to the UK mobile number you have registered with us.
+You'll use your code and your memorable name when shopping online to confirm it's you.